aureliobarbosa/aureliobarbosa/content/english/about.md

 My current goal is to use software engineering techniques such Test-driven Development (TDD) and Continuous Integration/Continuous Delivery (CI/CD) to improve scientific softwares and workflows.
 To achieve this goal I have being actively developing applications and participating on open source communities of the PyData Ecosystem (Python, Numpy, pandas, among others).
 I also teach and mentor students to improve their problem solving capabilities using programming languages such as C and Python.

 I currently work as a professor and researcher at [University of Brasilia](https://www.unb.br), campus [UnB Planaltina](https://fup.unb.br).
-If you are interested about my academic activities, you can look into the *Academic* menu above, which includes Research, Education, and Mentoring.
+If you are interested about my academic activities, you can look into the *Academic* menu above, which includes Research, Education, Mentoring, and details about my career.

 I've created this website to discuss topics on the intersection of scientific research and software development; and also to promote my current and past activities.